 What is one top tip to help an entry-level applicant succeed at getting into KPMG?

 Research!
 Make sure you thoroughly research our business and the programme you are applying for.
 You should display a real passion for the programme, business area, and location you've applied to.
 You should also understand any qualification offered as part of the programme.
 As well as helping you prepare for the recruitment process, it gives you the chance to make sure KPMG is right for you.

 What work experience or internship opportunities are there with KPMG?

 Our Discovery Work Experience programme is available for students finishing Year 13/S5-S6 in 2024 and looking to start an apprenticeship career in autumn 2024.
-This two-day online programme will give you an overview of the professional services sector, as well as an insight into the work we do and what it’s like to work at KPMG.
+This three-day programme will give you an overview of the professional services sector as well as an insight into the work we do, and what it’s like to work at KPMG.